Projects in Belize

 Early Childhood Literacy

-To ensure that every Standard 1 (U.S. grade 2) student is reading at grade level
+The goal of this program is to ensure that every Standard 1 (U.S. grade 2) student is reading at grade level.

 Special education